 By this time your book should be a bestseller in one or more book categories.
 Congratulations, you’re now a bestselling author!

-You now have everything you need to finish and publish your nonfiction book.
+We covered everything you need to know in this ultimate guide to self publishing.
+You’re ready to finish and publish your nonfiction book.
 So, what next?

 First, if you enjoyed this post and want to get your first 1000 readers make sure you download the “Zero To Bestseller” workbook for free right here…